Citytracking/dotspotting/README.FLAMEWORK.md

   [http://github.com/exflickr/flamework](http://github.com/exflickr/flamework "Flamework")

 If you've never watched Cal Henderson's "Why I Hate Django" presentation now is probably as good a time as any.
-It will help you understand a lot about why things were done they were at Flickr and why those of us who've left prefer to keep doing them that way.
+It will help you understand a lot about why things were done they were at Flickr and why those of us who've left prefer to keep doing them that way:

   [http://www.youtube.com/watch?v=i6Fr65PFqfk](http://www.youtube.com/watch?v=i6Fr65PFqfk "Why I Hate Django")

 Flamework is not really a framework, at least not by today's standards.
-All software development is basically pain management and Flamework assumes that the most important thing is the *speed with which the code running an application can be re-arranged, in order to adapt to circumstances*, even if it's at the cost of "doing things twice" or "repeating ourselves".
+All software development is basically pain management and Flamework assumes that the most important thing is *the speed with which the code running an application can be re-arranged, in order to adapt to circumstances*, even if it's at the cost of "doing things twice" or "repeating ourselves".

 Dotspotting itself may eventually become a framework but today it is *not*.

 Today, Dotspotting is a nascent application that is still trying to recognize, never mind understand, its boundaries.
-That means it's just too soon for for a unified data and object model and nothing is gained by having to fight against one all the time in order to adapt it to the application itself.
+That means it's just too soon for for a unified database or object model and nothing is gained by having to fight against one all the time in order to adapt it to the needs of the application itself.

 A complete Flamework reference is out of scope for this document but here's the short version:

 **Flamework is basically two things:**

 1. A set of common libraries and functions.
-2. A set of social conventions for how code is arranged
+2. A series of social conventions for how code is arranged.

 **Flamework also [WORDS]:**

-* It uses Smarty for templating
+* It uses [Smarty](http://www.smarty.net "Smarty") for templating
 * It uses global variables.
 Not many but it doesn't make a fuss about the idea of using them.
 * It does not objects or "protected" variables.
 * It breaks it own rules, occasionally and uses objects but only rarely and generally when they are defined by third-party libraries like Smarty.